otrv4/otrv4/otrv4.md

 Use the following checks to validate a Prekey message.
 If any of the checks fail, ignore the message:

-  1. Check that the user profile is not expired.
+  1. Check that the User Profile is not expired.
-  2. Check that the OTR version of the prekey message matches one of the versions signed in the user profile contained in the prekey message.
+  2. Check that the OTR version of the prekey message matches one of the versions signed in the User Profile contained in the prekey message.
-  3. Check if the user profile version is supported by the receiver.
+  3. Check if the User Profile's version is supported by the receiver.

 Note that these steps can be done in anticipation of sending a Non-Interactive-Auth message.